top of page

 This is a series of weekly check-ins to share vital information, where we’ll break down the latest congressional developments as they occur and explain how you can make a difference!

-If you want to watch more recordings from our Health & Nutrition cuts series, click the button below to be directed to our Youtube Playlist with all videos:
+If you want to watch more recordings from our Health & Nutrition series, click the button below to be directed to our Youtube Playlist with all videos:

 REAL STORIES.
 REAL PEOPLE.